 Skip to Content

 In the Design degrees there are pathways you can take, combining selections of electives, which will give you a range of specialised skills and in-depth knowledge.
-Below you can see a range of options provided currently in the Bachelor of Design (Honours) and the Bachelor of Design.
+Below you can see a range of options provided currently in the Bachelor of Design with Honours and the Bachelor of Design.

 These pathways are sets of electives from Visual Communication Design that fit together well, sometimes in combination with electives from other design disciplines, fine arts, creative media production, and even commercial music.
 Unless otherwise indicated, any design student can take these pathways regardless of their major.
 Plenty of other elective combinations work towards other specialisations, too.
 Including from the other majors, such as a focus on sustainability within Fashion, or a focus on design for stage and performance in Spatial.
 For more advice, come and talk to us, or get in touch with Student Central, phone 0800 MASSEY.